Jisagi/Discord-guild-copy/README.md

 - A preferably empty guild which can be overwritten

 ## Disclaimer
-**_Use this script at your own risk!_**

-According to the recent [statement](https://support.discordapp.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots000000) of the discord team, any kind of user accounts including so called SelfBots are forbidden.
-The script must be run with a bot user token.
+**The script must be run with a bot user token.** According to discords [statement](https://support.discordapp.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots000000), any kind of user account botting including so called SelfBots are forbidden.
+The script will therefore block the execution with a user account token.

 ## Installation & Usage
 1. Download the repository from github